The Doorway to Hell: Plot

 At 3 am, Mileaway and Doris come to the apartment to find O’Grady, who has been waiting there for two hours to arrest Mileaway for killing the Midget.
 Louie is already in jail.
-The cops give Mileaway the third degree but he doesn’t flinch until O’Grady mentions “the house in Charleston Street” (where he and Doris were together).
+The cops give Mileaway the third degree but he doesn't flinch until O’Grady mentions “the house in Charleston Street” (where he and Doris were together).
 Mileaway signs the confession O’Grady has ready.
 For killing the Midget in self-defense, he will get 5 years and then be able to enjoy his money.
-On the way to his cell, he stops at Louie’s cell and tells Louie he will be free soon.
-Grady tells Mileaway that Louie is being held for Gimpy’s murder.
+On the way to his cell, he stops at Louie's cell and tells Louie he will be free soon.
+Grady tells Mileaway that Louie is being held for Gimpy's murder.
 His confession has not helped his friend.
 Louie thanks Mileaway for the try and says to O’Grady, What a friend!
 O’Grady remains silent.

 Louie reads an ad in the personals column alerting him to a breakout.
 He pretends to be sick, knocks out the guard escorting him to the hospital and escapes.
 He hides out in a dingy room decorated with pictures of his hero, Napoleon — one is titled Napoleon in Exile.
 He hears a newsboy in the street and calls him up to the apartment.
 The paper is full of the gang war.
 He asks the kid to get him some groceries, and when he returns the innocent youth tells him that he met a friend of his, O’Grady, who also knows Louie.
 Louie sends the boy on his way and soon O’Grady comes to the door.
 He is unarmed.
 He has bad news for Louie: His prison break was engineered by his enemies.
 Two mobs are outside waiting to blast him.
 He was safe in jail.
-O’Grady won’t arrest him now because they don’t have enough evidence to convict him.
+O’Grady won't arrest him now because they don't have enough evidence to convict him.
 But he is a menace to society, and must be dealt with.
 Louie is sure that Mileaway will take care of Doris when he gets out.
 O’Grady does not disillusion him about them.
 He leaves, telling Louie he ‘ll see him in 30 or 40 years.
 A waiter arrives from a restaurant around the corner with a last supper from the boys: a steak dinner, complete with a cigar, already lit.
 Laughing, Louie tosses his gun on the bed, on top of the newspaper, adjusts his tie and fedora in the mirror and puts the cigar in his mouth at a jaunty angle.
 He pauses for a moment in the open doorway, looking at a picture of Napoleon, then closes the door.
+The next sound is machine guns.